Refugee status and settled status

 The funding supports those refugees who have come to the end of the 5-year refugee status and are in the process of securing settled status or have received settled status (indefinite leave to remain - ILR).

 In line with the New Scots Refugee Integration Strategy 2018 –2022, The New Scots Refugee Integration Delivery Project recognises that two-way integration does not end the day somebody’s refugee status expires.
-A rights-based approach (which is at the heart of New Scots) aims to ensure that refugees are empowered to know about their rights and to understand how to use them event when moving to a new legal status.
+The rights-based approach at the heart of New Scots aims to ensure that refugees are empowered to know about their rights and to understand how to use them when moving to a new legal status.

 Funds and the role of lead partner organisations

 For the purposes of monitoring and reporting, we require a lead partner to be listed in the application who will be responsible for:

 - overseeing the administration of the funds received

 - be the main point of contact throughout the project

 If an organisation is submitting more than one bid (both independently and in partnership), all applications do not need to be submitted by the same dedicated individual.

 The person listed as the main contact in the application is responsible for overseeing the project and, if relevant, keeping the partnership on track.